Hashtag-AMIN/hashtag-fuzz/README.md

-  -p --delay           Random delay range use in ffuf (default: [select with waf mode]) For example "0.5-2.0" or "0.3" -waf --waf-mode      WAF behavior mode: entry, common, pro, prime -cs --chunk-size     Split each wordlist with Chunk size, (default: 300) -rq --random-qurey   Append a random query string to url -rs --random-space   Append a random query with whitespace characters end of url -ct --case-tamper    Uppercase random word of host in each junk -ht --header-tamper  Add & repeat proxy/CDN headers with Null value
+  -p --delay           Random delay range use in ffuf (default: [select with waf mode]) For example "0.5-2.0" or "0.3" -waf --waf-mode      WAF behavior mode: entry, common, pro, prime -cs --chunk-size     Split each wordlist with Chunk size, (default: 300) -rq --random-query   Append a random query string to url -rs --random-space   Append a random query with whitespace characters end of url -ct --case-tamper    Uppercase random word of host in each junk -ht --header-tamper  Add & repeat proxy/CDN headers with Null value